 Myths can prevent companies from fully taking advantage of ATS, while job seekers may inadvertently hurt their chances of getting hired.

-This guide will debunk the most common misconceptions about the ATS and their power.
-We’ll list the most common ATS myths and explain why they’re actually myths and not real facts.
-In the end, we’ll look into some best practices for selecting and implementing an ATS.
+In this guide we will debunk the most common misconceptions about ATS.
+We’ll also look into some best practices for selecting and implementing an ATS.

 Applicant Tracking Systems Myths